nicolasfauchereau/affordability_in_nz/alex_hours.rst

 - 21 Jan 2014 / 1 / Started working on 2013 Auckland area units, the super city!
 - 3 Feb 2014 / 1 / Aggregated hours from previous little bits
 - 9 Feb 2014 / 2 / Refactored code and UI
+- 19 Feb 2014 / 1.5 / Started on new plan.
+Computed AU centroids.